vedi/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

 ### GET SCORES STARTED

-The event `EVENT_UP_GET_SCORES_STARTED` is triggered when fetching the scores from the current leaderboard has started.
+The event `EVENT_UP_GET_SCORES_STARTED` is triggered when fetching scores from the current leaderboard has started.

 ``` objectivec
 // observe the event: